 As regards to his successor once Bond 25 is in the can, Henry Cavill, Idris Elba, and Damien Lewis have all been linked ahead of what will be Bond 26.
-So we’ve put together a comprehensive feature, wondering aloud who could be the next James Bond.
+So we’ve put together a comprehensive feature, wondering aloud who could be the new James Bond.

 British newspaper The Mirror reports that Bond 25’s working title is Shatterhand, and that the film is based on 2001 novel Never Dream of Dying, but there’s been no confirmation of this from the studio or anyone involved in the project so far.
 We do know that Fukunaga will be following the Casino Royale plot arc (as all the more recent Bonds have), and that Craig's final appearance as Bond will likely complete it.
 But does this really fit into Never Dream of Dying?
 Not really.

 Never Dream of Dying was the seventh Bond book written by American author Raymond Benson, after Zero Minus Ten, Tomorrow Never Dies, The Facts of Death, The World is Not Enough, High Time to Kill, and Double Shot.
 However, the two films on that list you’ll recognise as movies – Tomorrow Never Dies and The World is Not Enough – were novelisations based on screenplays, as was Benson’s later work on Die Another Day.
 As yet none of his Bond originals have been turned into movies, so Never Dream of Dying would be a personal breakthrough for him.
-(Particularly as he resigned from writing Bond books in 2003.)
+Particularly as he resigned from writing Bond books in 2003.

 Never Dream of Dying takes Bond to Paris and a meeting with seductive film star Tylyn Mignonne, who is at loggerheads with her ex-husband – a volatile movie producer with dastardly connections.